zzs95/PSC-UDA/README.md

-# SMC-UDA
+# PSC-UDA

-This repo contains experimental code for the paper "SMC-UDA: Structure-modal constraint unsupervised domain adaptation for kidney detection and tumor aided segmentation".
+This repo contains experimental code for the paper "PSC-UDA: Point cloud structure constraint unsupervised domain adaptation for kidney detection and tumor aided segmentation".